JeanChristopheMorinPerso/OpenTimelineIO/docs/tutorials/quickstart.md

 `python -m pip install .` adds some overhead that might be annoying or unwanted when developing the python bindings.
 For that reason (and only that reason), if you want a faster iteration process, you can use `setuptools` commands.
-For example you can use `python setup.py build_ext` to only run the compilation step.
+For example, you can use `python setup.py build_ext` to only run the compilation step.
 Be aware that calling `setup.py` directly is highly discouraged and should only be used when no of the other options are viable.
 See https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html.